stnwlls/us-canada-geo-distance/README.md

 This repo provides offline tools to determine whether a guest's address (US ZIP or Canadian postal code) is within **100 miles** of their departure airport.
 Designed for integration with **Power Automate Desktop (PAD)** or manual CLI use.

+Latest update: August 3, 2025.

+This project is not actively maintained on a regular schedule.
+However, the data sources listed below are updated monthly by their providers.
+If you plan to use this tool for your own workflow, be sure to manually download and update the datasets as needed.
+Be mindful to preserve the original file structure and naming conventions to ensure compatibility with the included scripts, or modify the scripts accordingly.

 ---

 ## 📦 What's Included